-Views are rendered using the amber
+Views are rendered with the amber

 ecr.
-Kilt will work with
+(Kilt will work with

-The Amber Generators support
+Amber Generators support

 ecr templates using the

--t option when you create a new project.
+-t option when creating a new project.

 In most cases, the